Grand Slam (professional wrestling): Revised format (established 2015)

-The modern WWE Grand Slam - as shown above on Daniel Bryan - consists of (from left to right) the WWE, Intercontinental, United States, and WWE (now Raw) Tag Team Championships.
-Two other championships - the Universal and SmackDown Tag Team Championship - were added in 2016 as alternative titles to the WWE and WWE/Raw Tag Team Championships respectively following the reintroduction of the brand extension.
+The modern WWE Grand Slam consists of the WWE, Intercontinental, United States, and World Tag Team (formerly WWE/Raw Tag Team) Championships.
+Two other championships—the Universal and WWE Tag Team (formerly SmackDown Tag Team) Championships—were added in 2016 as alternative titles to the WWE title and Tag Team Championships respectively following the reintroduction of the brand extension.
 In regards to the United States Champion, due to its lineage, WWE only counts United States Championship reigns that took place in WWE, whether it bore the WCW or WWE moniker.
 Edge and Kurt Angle held the title when it was the WCW United States Championship.
-Eddie Guerrero’s second reign only counts as a result of this rule.
+Eddie Guerrero’s first reign does not count as a result of this rule, since it took place in WCW.

-Women's format (established 2019)
+List of WWE Women's Grand Slam winners

-In May 2019, Bayley (above) was announced as WWE's first-ever Women's Grand Slam champion, having won (from left to right) the Raw, SmackDown, and NXT singles championships, and the WWE tag team championship.
+In May 2019, Bayley was announced as WWE's first-ever Women's Grand Slam champion, having won the Raw (now WWE Women's Championship), SmackDown (now Women's World Championship), and NXT singles championships, and the WWE Women's Tag Team Championship.

+In late 2024/early 2025, WWE introduced two women's secondary titles for the main roster—the WWE Women's United States Championship and WWE Women's Intercontinental Championship.
+It has not yet been revealed how WWE will handle these in regards to the women's Grand Slam.